bitzesty/trade-tariff-backend/README.md

 * Project does __not__ contain schema.rb, do not use rake db:schema:load.
 Sequel
 does not yet support view creation via schema file.

+* When writing validators in `app/validators` please run the rake task `audit:verify` which runs the validator against existing data.

 ## Contributing

 Please check out the [Contributing guide](https://github.com/alphagov/trade-tariff-backend/blob/master/CONTRIBUTING.md)